Emergency Pet Care Program

 FAQs

-To enter the emergency pet care program you must have exhausted all options from family, friends, and neighbours
+• To enter the emergency pet care program your client must exhausted all options from family, friends, neighbours and exploring pet-friendly accommodation options such as hotels, caravan parks, or other temporary housing.

-Vaccination: Your pet must be up to date with C3 for dogs or F3 for cats.
-This is non-negotiable due to boarding partner requirements.
-If not already vaccinated, this must be done before entry.
+• Vaccination: If entering our emergency pet care program, all pets must be up to date with C5 for dogs or F3 for cats.
+This is non-negotiable due to service policy requirements.
+If not already vaccinated, this must be done before entering our boarding program and can be provided by The Stay Foundation.
+Pets can enter foster care if they are not up to date with vaccinations, but will be vaccinated while in our care

-Boarding Fee: A deposit of $25 per week is requested (e.g. $50 for two weeks, $100 for four weeks).
+• Boarding Program Fee: A deposit of $25 per week is requested (e.g. $50 for two weeks, $100 for four weeks).
 This fee may be waived in circumstances of extreme financial hardship.

-This program is a maximum 4-week stay at one of our boarding partners.
+• This program is a 2 - 4 week stay at one of our boarding partners or available foster carers.

 All companions must stay in contact where possible, within 2 weeks of entering the program.